-The ripe pods are harvested and transported to the area where they will be broken.
-They are then cut in half to separate the inside (which has some mucilage and cocoa beans) and the shell.
+The ripe cocoa beans are harvested and transported to the area where they will be bursted.
+Then, the beans are cutted in half to separate the inside (containing mucilage and cocoa beans) and the shell.

 bean to bar